projectacrn/acrn-hypervisor/doc/tutorials/cpu_sharing.rst

 Introduction
 ************

-The goal of CPU Sharing is to fully utilize the physical CPU resource, to support more virtual machines.
-Current ACRN only supports partition mode, which is a strict 1 to 1 mapping mode between vCPUs and pCPUs.
-Because of the lack of CPU sharing ability, the number of VM is limited.
-To support the CPU Sharing, we introduce a schedule framework and implement two simple tiny scheduling algorithms to satisfy embedded device requirements.
+The goal of CPU Sharing is to fully utilize the physical CPU resource to support more virtual machines.
+Currently, ACRN only supports partition mode, which is a strict 1 to 1 mapping mode between vCPUs and pCPUs.
+Because of the lack of CPU sharing ability, the number of VMs is limited.
+To support CPU Sharing, we have introduced a schedule framework and implemented two simple small scheduling algorithms to satisfy embedded device requirements.

 Schedule Framework
 ******************

-To satisfy the modularization design conception, the schedule framework layer isolates the vcpu layer and scheduler algorithm.
-It has not vCPU concept and can only be aware of the thread object instance.
-The thread object state machine will be maintained in the framework.
-The framework abstracts the scheduler algorithm object, so this architecture can easily extend new scheduler algorithms.
+To satisfy the modularization design concept, the schedule framework layer isolates the vcpu layer and scheduler algorithm.
+It does not have a vCPU concept so it is only aware of the thread object instance.
+The thread object state machine is maintained in the framework.
+The framework abstracts the scheduler algorithm object, so this architecture can easily extend to new scheduler algorithms.

 .. figure:: images/cpu_sharing_framework.png
    :align: center